-Having a berber carpet can make your room look fantastic, however if there are any snags in your carpet then it can affect the look of your entire home.
-A snag is simply a loose threat which has been pulled from the carpet, if this is not broken then fixing it should be much easier.
+Having a Berber carpet can make your room look fantastic, however, if there are any snags in your carpet then it can affect the look of your entire home.
+A snag is simply a loose thread that has been pulled from the carpet, if this is not broken then fixing it should be much easier.
 This isn't a simple job and you really do need to be very patient, don't try and complete this project if you only have 10 minutes to spare.

-Berber carpets are a very high quality carpet and will last you for many years, even so snags can happen from time to time.
-There are many things which can cause snags including pets, and simply due to wear and tear.
-Fixing snags in a berber carpet isn't actually as difficult as you might imagine, as long as you have the right tools you shouldn't have any problem fixing your carpet.
+Berber carpets are a very high-quality carpet and will last you for many years, even so, snags can happen from time to time.
+There are many things that can cause snags including pets, and simply due to wear and tear.
+Fixing snags in a Berber carpet isn't actually as difficult as you might imagine, as long as you have the right tools you shouldn't have any problem fixing your carpet.

 Berber carpets are woven and so replacing a snagged strand is possible but fairly complicated.
 You first need to spend time counting the loops that will be required to fill the snagged piece of thread.
 It's vital that you get this right because if you count wrong then it can mean that you have to start again, or could even ruin your carpet.

-After counting the loops once you should check again for a second time, if the don't match then carry on checking until you know you're right.
+After counting the loops once you should check again, if the counts don't match then carry on checking until you know you're right.

 It's a good idea to spend time protecting your carpet because if you rush this step then you could end up spoiling your carpet.
 If you don't protect the carpet properly then this will risk getting carpet adhesive on the other parts of your carpet.